 This section of your proposal provides the context for your project.
-The needs defined in this section should provide the foundation of your later discussion of the brownfields project, planned community engagement and partnerships and the ways the project will ultimately benefit your targeted community (both outputs and outcomes).
-This section of your narrative should identify your targeted community, as well as the community's brownfield issues and the impacts they have on the targeted community in which they are located.
-This section should also present the environmental, health and/or welfare, and economic challenges faced by the targeted community as related to its brownfields.
-Proposals will be evaluated on the quality and extent to which you have presented a compelling picture of your brownfield(s) and needs of your targeted community.
+The needs defined in this section should provide the foundation for your later discussion of the brownfields project, planned community engagement and partnerships, and the ways the project will ultimately benefit your community (both outputs and outcomes).
+This section of your narrative should describe your community, identify a target area within your community, discuss the impacts from brownfields and other environmental issues, and discuss the community's economic condition and challenges.